Programme Code | A1P018 | C2P040 |

 Students will have the opportunity to visit child care centres / crèches and primary schools.

-* For Part-time PGDE(ECE) programme, supervisory visits will be arranged in students' serving school teaching children at 3-6 years old.
+* For Part-time PGDE(ECE) programme, supervisory visits will be arranged in students' serving schools teaching children at 3-6 years old.

 Medium of Instruction